blueag8/Super-Scholar/README.md

 **Testing**

 Testing was achieved through using DevTools and the console.log.
+In addition I found it helpful to use the TryIt  Editor linked to the W3Schools learning environme
+*Bugs*
-In addition I found it helpful to use the TryIt e *Bugs* appeared fine on Honor Android phone but on iPhone the play button is almost transparent.
+appeared fine on Honor Android phone but on iPhone the play button is almost transparent.